mivok/alfred_aws_workflow/README.md

 * `aws-profile` - set the AWS profile to use for searches.
 If this isn't set, then the default profile is used.
+* `aws-region` - set the AWS profile to use for searches.
+If this isn't set, then the us-east-1 is used.
 * `aws-clear-cache` - The workflow keep a cache of all instances for use when searching, and will update this once an hour (by default).
 Run `aws-clear-cache` to clear the cache before this time if you need the cache